ogier/pflag/README.md

 Integer flags accept 1234, 0664, 0x1234 and may be negative.
 Boolean flags may be 1, 0, t, f, true, false, TRUE, FALSE, True, False.
 Duration flags accept any input valid for time.ParseDuration.

-The default set of command-line flags is controlled by top-level functions.
-The FlagSet type allows one to define independent sets of flags, such as to implement subcommands in a command-line interface.
-The methods of FlagSet are analogous to the top-level functions for the command-line flag set.

 ## More info